gmc-code/PC-Python/docs/turtle/turtle_shapes_module.rst

 ====================================================
-Turtle shapes and houses modules
+Turtle shapes module
 ====================================================

+| The shapes module is designed to be used for making turtle pictures of houses.
-| The houses will be built from squares, rectangles and triangles.
+| The houses are built from squares, rectangles and triangles.
-| To reduce the code in the main file, separate modules will be created.
+| To reduce the code in the main file, separate modules are used which group the code together.
-| Definitions for the base shapes will be placed in a module, ``shapes.py``.
+| Definitions for the base shapes are placed in a module, ``shapes.py``.
 | Definitions for house shapes will be placed in a module, ``houses.py``.

 | Download the python file :download:`shapes.py module <files/shapes.py>`
-| Create the module, ``houses.py``

 ----